MicahElliott/captain/README.md

 Set environment variables that `capt` will read with `M-x setenv`.
 Eg, if you want to enable debug mode, set `CAPT_DEBUG` to `1` with that.

-### Captain as a command runner

-You can use `capt` as a general-purpose command runner too.
-Just create another array in a control file (eg, `clean`), add triggers to it, and invoke `capt clean`.

 ## Running Hook Scripts in CI